tran-christopher/c1023-code-solutions/javascript-functions/javascript-functions-quiz-notes.md

 - Describe the parts of a function **call**.

--type function name and input parameters if applicable
+-type function name and input arguments if applicable

 - When comparing them side-by-side, what are the differences between a function **call** and a function **definition**?